-Since 2004, the university has trimmed or reallocated $380 million in recurring expenses in the general fund budget.
-The 2017-18 budget contains more than $24 million in reductions or reallocations.
+Since 2004, the university has trimmed or reallocated more than $400 million in recurring expenses in the general fund budget.
+The 2018-19 budget contains nearly $26 million in reductions or reallocations.

 All of this is being done carefully to preserve the high-quality teaching, service and research that contribute to the world-class education our students deserve and expect.

 Q. Why doesn’t U-M spend less on athletics and lower tuition?